 Pork chops and apple sauce. *Yawn* how about an upgrade to this tired combination?
 Strawberry Syrah Glazed Pork Chops do just that.
 Syrah, also known as Shiraz, is a flavorful and full-bodied wine often noted for blackberry and pepper flavors.
 Combined in a glaze with strawberries, brown sugar, star anise, vanilla, and orange zest, these flavors make the perfect complement to pork chops, for a healthy dinner that everyone will love.

-If summer could spill onto a plate, it might just look like this strawberry, summer corn and zucchini dish created by Ellise from Cowgirl Chef.
+If summer could spill onto a plate, it might just look like this Strawberry and Zucchini Salad created by Ellise from Cowgirl Chef.

-There’s no reason to only put strawberries on the dessert tray.
-Sweet with a bit of acidity, California strawberries can easily star in savory dishes, too, like this one, a light summery salad made with two of the season’s other big players, corn and zucchini.
+There’s no reason to limit strawberries to the dessert tray.
+Sweet with a bit of acidity, California strawberries can easily star in savory dishes, too.
+This light and summery salad is the perfect example.
+It also features two of the season’s other big players: corn and zucchini.

 With a handheld julienne slicer or spiralizer, make long skinny noodles out of your zucchini.
 Put in a medium serving bowl.

 Hull the strawberries, then dice them.
 I like to chop mine into smallish bits, about ¼-inch.
 Add to the bowl with the zucchini noodles.

 Slice the kernels off of the corn cobs, and sprinkle on top of the zucchini and diced strawberries.
 Drizzle the Champagne vinaigrette on top, crumble the goat cheese and add this to the salad, too, along with the mint.
 Add sea salt and pepper to taste.
 Serve.

 Put the first 4 ingredients in an old jam jar and give it a shake to blend.
 Add the oil and shake again.
 Taste for seasonings.
 Will keep in the fridge for about a week.